ucsb-coral/coral/team/LEARNING.md

 ## Team members

 Wenjin Li: I am a senior student majoring in Computer Engineering.
-I have taken xxxxxx(add later)
+I have taken CS156 (add later)

 A: